 Brooker has a particular interest in the US series 24, its actors and characters.
 From the Burn index:

 ‘Jack Bauer’ appears (with no subheadings sadly) as ‘Bauer, Jack’ in the Dumb index.
-Strictly speaking, he should appear under ‘Jack Bauer’ as it is the name of a fictional character.
+Strictly speaking, he should appear under ‘Jack Bauer’ as it is the name of a fictional character (although I don’t always agree with or follow this ‘rule’).
 Names in indexing can initially seem to be easy when ‘namespotting’ in a text but they can become a bit of a minefield.
 Just one of the many thorny (nerdy?) issues for us indexers.
 The centrepieces in our international journal of indexing (yes, really) The Indexer are invaluable for this.

 By the time of Dumb, 24 seems to be losing the plot(s) a little more: